 How do I get to Lembeh Strait?

-The best option is flying via Singapore.
-Silk Air (www.silkair.com), a subsidiary of Singapore Airlines, offers four or five (depending on the time of year) flights weekly between Manado and Singapore.
+The most direct option to get to Manado’s Sam Ratulangi International Airport is flying via Singapore.
+Scoot Airlines, which is a budget subsidiary of Singapore Airlines, offers two weekly flights between Manado and Singapore (Wednesday and Saturday) at this time.
+We expect more flights to be added as demand increases.
 The flying time is 3.5 hours.
-If arriving domestically, there are numerous daily flights, some direct, from Jakarta (3 hrs in duration) on a variety of carriers.
+If arriving domestically, there are numerous daily flights, some direct, from Jakarta (3 hrs in duration) on a variety of carriers along with flights from Denpasar (Bali) via Makassar.

 Do I need a visa to enter Indonesia?